starryknight/GA-SEI-curriculum/sequences/react-styling-lesson/readme.md

 ## 💅 styled-components
 There are plenty of libraries available on Github that attempt to make it as easy as possible to style React components.
 Some common options are [Aphrodite](https://github.com/Khan/aphrodite), [Radium](https://github.com/FormidableLabs/radium), and [JSS](https://github.com/cssinjs/react-jss).
 While these are all decent libraries, they all have a lot of library specific rules.

-Thats why a group of developers got together around January of last year and committed to making the easiest and most stress free way of styling React components.
+Thats why a group of developers got together a few years ago and committed to making the easiest and most stress free way of styling React components.
 The result is a library called [💅 styled-components](https://github.com/styled-components/styled-components).
 In the year that the library has been out, it has widely become the go-to option for styling in React.

 Styled components uses a feature of ES6 known as tagged template literals to allow you to write actual CSS code that gets converted into a component.
 Let's take a look at our button component re-written with `styled-components`.